SyncfusionExamples/Creating-the-WPF-StackedArea-Chart-to-visualize-wealth-distribution-in-America-from-1990-to-2023/README.md

 In this demonstration, we've focused on enhancing the appearance of the Stacked Area Series interior while also customizing the chart axis labels using custom labels for better representation and understanding.

-additionally, we enhancing the appearance of Stacked Area chart following properties for better visualization.
+Additionally, we enhancing the appearance of Stacked Area chart following properties for better visualization.

     * Header.
     * Axis Labels and styles.